KyleDennis25/Credit-Card-Fraud-Detection/README.md

 This project highlights the critical trade-offs between metrics like precision, recall, and F1 score when dealing with imbalanced data.
 By experimenting with different SMOTE samples, I demonstrated how this sampling technique significantly impacts a model’s effectiveness — a key insight for deploying machine learning models in high-stakes, real-world scenarios like fraud detection.

 ## File Descriptions
-**Report.docx**- Complete project report, in which I discuss the background to the problem and evaluate and interpret the results, including their real-world implications.
+**Report.docx** - Complete project report, in which I discuss the background to the problem and evaluate and interpret the results, including their real-world implications.

-**project.ipynb**- Jupyter notebook containing all project steps, from data cleaning to model evaluation.
+**project.ipynb** - Jupyter notebook containing all project steps, from data cleaning to model evaluation.

-**helpers/fraud_distribution.py**- Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given 'y' vector.
+**helpers/fraud_distribution.py** - Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given 'y' vector.

-**helpers/model_evaluation.py**- Python file containing helper functions for different model evaluation tasks, such as computing accuracy metrics, and plotting Precision-Recall Curves.
+**helpers/model_evaluation.py** - Python file containing helper functions for different model evaluation tasks, such as computing accuracy metrics, and plotting Precision-Recall Curves.

-**helpers/smote.py**- Python file containing a helper function for performing SMOTE oversampling on a given training set.
+**helpers/smote.py** - Python file containing a helper function for performing SMOTE oversampling on a given training set.

-**helpers/train_and_pred.py**- Python file containing a helper function that trains a given model, and makes predictions on a given test set.
+**helpers/train_and_pred.py** - Python file containing a helper function that trains a given model, and makes predictions on a given test set.

 ## Dataset
-The dataset used is from Kaggle- https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset used is from Kaggle: [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)